phylmath/HEP-Pheno-Project/README.md

 # Jet physics in FCCee
 This repository tracks the progress of my work on a HEP Phenomenology project studying hadronic jet physics in the CERN-FCCee.
-The analysis is coded in C++ using the Pythia 8.312, ROOT 6.32.08, and FastJet 3.4.3 frameworks.
+The analyses are coded in C++ using the Pythia 8.312, ROOT 6.32.08, and FastJet 3.4.3 frameworks.